-BAC is currently working with Airservices Australia to ensure potential sight line impacts associated with International P2 MLCP can be managed without impacting negatively on airport operations.
+BAC has worked with Airservices Australia and CASA to ensure potential sight line impacts associated with International P2 MLCP can be managed without impacting negatively on airport operations.
+CASA has issued an exemption which provides an interim management measure until 31 July 2022.
+A suitable permanent solution will be implemented prior to the expiry of this exemption.